ibm-cloud-docs/cloud-pak-multicloud-management/getting-started.md

 ## Step 4.
 Set the deployment values
 {: #set-deploy-values}

-Override the default deployment values:

-Configure the required deployment values for the {{site.data.keyword.openshiftshort}} cluster that you have installed:
+Override the default values by configuring the required deployment values for the {{site.data.keyword.openshiftshort}} cluster that you have installed:

 | Parameter | Description | Default |
 | -------- | -------- | -------- |